lmu-osc/Introduction-RStudio-Git-GitHub/installing_software.md

 git config --global user.name "Your Name"
 ```

-On succesful completion, you should see no output from these commands.
+On successful completion, you should see no output from these commands.

 ***